Awards Criteria

 - Application Materials

-- Nominee and nominator statements.
+- Nominee and nominator completed forms

 - Editorships, associate editorships, or editorial board memberships for leading, peer-reviewed journals.